Duar War

-The Duar War (or Anglo-Bhutan War) was a war fought between British India and Bhutan in 1864 to 1865.
-It has been the only military conflict between the two states since 1774.
+The Duar War (or Anglo-Bhutanese War) was a war fought between British India and Bhutan in 1864 to 1865.
+It was the only military conflict between the two states since 1774 and resulted in Bhutan losing a fifth of its territory.

 Background

+In 1862, the Bhutanese raided British occupied Sikkim (which had only been controlled since the year prior) and Cooch Behar (Koch Bihar).
+It was not the first time the Bhutanese has raided; in 1838, they did similar things in Assam.
+After the raids in Assam, the British requested compensation by extraditing the Bhutanese officials responsible for the raids along with settlements of Bhutanese debt to the British.
+Bhutan declined to protect their independence.
+In 1841, the British proceeded to annex the Assam Duars from the Bhutanese, but paying 10,000 Rupees to Bhutan annually as compensation.
+Later, they also ceded the Bengal Duars as they were giving them a hard time.
+After the raids in 1862, the British withheld said compensation payments and demanded that all captives from British India held hostage by the raiders be set free and stolen properties to be returned.
+The Druk Desi once more denied, claiming that he was unaware of the raids.

 Across the nineteenth century, British India commissioned multiple missions to Bhutan.
 Official documents always cited cross-border raids by Bhutan or sheltering of dissidents as the immediate cause; however, modern historians note Britain's imperialist ambitions in the region to be the actual pretext.
-Not only was Bhutan a vital cog in the Indo-Tibetan trade but also the commercial viability of Duars region for supporting tea plantations was well-known among Company officials.
+Not only was Bhutan a vital cog in the Indo-Tibetan trade but also the commercial viability of Duars region for supporting tea plantations was well known among Company officials.
+In 1863, British Indian government sent a mission under Ashley Eden to Punakha, the capital of Bhutan at the time.
+His job was to get all captives released and arrange peaceful economical policy and intercourse with Bhutan.
+In January, he left Darjeeling, West Bengal, crossed the Teesta River to arrive in Punakha.
+However, as soon as he arrived in the suburbs, he was met with evasion and constant delay from authorities.
+It only got worse from there, as his arrival to Punakha kicked off with threats from the government and tense compulsion to sign an 'obnoxious' treaty.
+On his way back to India in April, he was disavowed and repudiated by the Bhutanese.

-The most significant of these was a "peace mission" under Ashley Eden in 1863-64, which was dispatched in the wake of a civil war.
-However, Bhutan rejected the offer and Eden claimed to have been mistreated.

-The dzongpon of Punakha – who had emerged victorious – had broken with the central government and set up a rival Druk Desi while the legitimate druk desi sought the protection of the penlop of Paro and was later deposed.
+The dzongpon of Punakha – who had emerged victorious in the civil war – had broken with the central government and set up a rival Druk Desi while the legitimate druk desi sought the protection of the penlop of Paro and was later deposed.
 The British mission dealt alternately with the rival penlop of Paro and the penlop of Trongsa (the latter acted on behalf of the druk desi).

-Battle

-Britain declared war in November 1864.
-Bhutan had no regular army, and what forces existed were composed of dzong guards armed with matchlocks, bows and arrows, swords, knives, and catapults.
-Some of these dzong guards, carrying shields and wearing chainmail armor, engaged the well-equipped British forces.

-The fort, known at the time as Dewangiri, at Deothang was dismantled by the British during 1865.
-The British initially suffered a humiliating defeat at Deothang and when they recaptured Dewangiri they dismantled the fortress there to deny its use to Bhutanese forces.